 Minutes of oral proceedings must be drawn up.

 The person conducting the proceedings must ensure that during the whole proceedings an employee is available to keep minutes.
 If necessary, during oral proceedings different employees may carry out the task of minute-writing in sequence.
 In this case it must be made clear in the minutes which section was drawn up by which employee.
 The employees are normally members of the competent department, e.g. the examining or opposition division.
-The minutes are normally taken down by hand by the member of the Division charged with this task.
-Following the proceedings, the handwritten minutes are typed out.
 Following the proceedings, the minutes are formatted.

 The minutes must be authenticated by the employee responsible for drawing them up and by the employee who conducted the oral proceedings, either by signature or by other appropriate means.
 If exceptionally the employee responsible cannot sign the minutes, one of the other members of the division may sign them on the employee's behalf subject to the conditions defined in E‑X, 2.3.
 They are not signed by the parties.
 The parties must be provided with a copy of the minutes.
 Copies must be notified to them as soon as possible after the oral proceedings.

 Provided the parties have been informed, oral proceedings may be recorded on sound recording apparatus.
 However, no person other than an EPO employee is allowed to introduce any such apparatus into the hearing room (see Notice of the Vice-Presidents of the Directorates-General 2 and 3 dated 25 February 1986 concerning sound recording devices in oral proceedings before the EPO, OJ EPO 1986, 63).

 Sound recordings areshould be made only in specific exceptional circumstances, for example if the division expects